LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/using-templates.rst.txt

 ``model`` object, and these will be accessed with the syntax ``${variableName}``.

-For example, in the video, we collected the value of the ``name`` variable like so:
+For example, if the controller stores data in the ``name`` variable, then the template can display that value like so:

 .. sourcecode:: html